aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

-# Stock Market Antics: Evaluating Forecast Accuracy for the 2019 S&P 500 Index
+# Exploring the Stock Market through the Bloomberg Terminal: An Analysis of Historical EPS Forecast Accuracy for All Firms in the 2019 S&P 500 Index

+## This project was conducted as my undergraduate senior thesis.

 ## Motivation